Documentary Proposals, Documentary Scripts,

 She directed, co-wrote and edited the regional EMMY-winning documentary Briars in the Cotton Patch which received national US distribution on PBS.
 She's traveled to 40+ countries as a freelance journalist and multi-media producer.

 Her work has been seen on the Discovery Health Channel, PBS and CNN and has received numerous awards including a regional EMMY, TELLYs and a CINE.
-In addition, she is the author of the Documentary Fundraising Guide and creator of the 7-Day Documentary Crash Course.
+In addition, she is the creator of the Documentary Fundraising 101 Course and the 7-Day Documentary Crash Course.

 Do you need a feature-length documentary script?
 A simple analysis of your existing documentary proposal?
 Something else?

 Depending on the kind of scriptwriting help you need, Faith and/or Michael can help.

 Please contact us for a free analysis of your project and together we can figure out the best plan of action.
 Rates depend on length and complexity of project.

 Please fill out the form below to get started.
 We look forward to hearing from you!